 There may or may not be a period of unconsciousness immediately following the event.
 No two brains are the same, the results of a brain injury, which can affect various areas of the brain depending on the type and severity of accident, vary widely from person to person.

-Mild Brain Injury

-Up to 75-90% of brain injuries

-Less than 30 minutes of altered mental status or loss of consciousness

-15% may cause long-term impairments

-Moderate Brain Injury

-Up to 10-30% of brain injuries

-Loss of consciousness between 30 minutes to 24 hours

-30-50% may cause long-term impairments

-Severe Brain Injury

-Up to 5-10% of brain injuries

-Loss of consciousness greater than 24 hours

-80% may cause long-term impairments
+TBI Severity Continuum

+Mild 75-90% of TBIs Loss of Consciousness less than 30min Up to 15% have long term impairments Moderate 10-30% of TBIs Loss of Consciousness between 30min-24hrs Up to 30-50% have long term impairments Severe 5-10% of TBIs Loss of Consciousness greater than 24hrs Up to 80% have long term impairments